Death of Keenan Anderson: Arrest and death

-After a vehicular accident occurred at the intersection of Venice Boulevard and Lincoln Boulevard in Venice, Los Angeles, a LAPD officer was informed about the accident around 3:35pm on January 3, 2023, stated the LAPD.
-According to police chief Michel Moore, Anderson had committed a felony hit-and-run in a traffic collision and tried to "get into another person's car without their permission".
+On January 3, 2023, at around 3:35 p.m., an LAPD officer was informed about a vehicular accident at the intersection of Venice Boulevard and Lincoln Boulevard in Venice, Los Angeles.
+According to LAPD Police Chief Michel Moore, Anderson had committed a felony hit-and-run in a traffic collision and tried to "get into another person's car without their permission".
 LAPD has released cellphone footage from a witness, who said: "I am Uber driver and he was trying to steal my car while he hit other cars right here".

 Police body camera footage showed Keenan Anderson running in the middle of the road, asking a motorcycle-riding officer to help him.
 When the officer followed Anderson's direction, he encountered people that pointed to Anderson.
 The people indicated that Anderson caused the vehicular accident, police stated.

 The officer re-engaged Anderson, who was still in the middle of the road.
 The footage showed Anderson in a distressed state, telling the officer "somebody is trying to kill me", but the footage did not show any visible threat to Anderson.
 Anderson moved onto the sidewalk, as per the officer's instruction.
 Anderson tells the officer, "I didn't mean to".
 The officer made a report that Anderson was possibly under the influence.
 Anderson tells the officer that he lost his key, and had someone come and fix his car for him.
 Anderson also sat down, as per the officer's instruction.
 When the officer asked Anderson who was trying to kill him, Anderson replies: "I had a stunt today, sir.
 I need to.
 Like, no, no, no." Anderson also said that someone was trying to "put stuff" in his car.